Supernatural Spirit

 Only once we named what is deep under the azure sheet

-Like with human psyche, we thought it a mere spirit’s quip
+Like with psyche, we thought it just a spirit’s quip

-Clock working unwound, the answering machine accepts your call
+The clock unwound, an answering machine accepts your call

-Perhaps God knows much more, while hope and space lure
+Perhaps God knows more, while hope and space cue behind

-desires and ephemeral needs to fill the Eden with weeds
+Our desires and ephemeral needs fill the Eden with weeds

 Unlimited is only hope, the future holding on its rope